praktii/BetterER/README.md

 # BetterER

-A simple and easy to tool that allows you to create ER-Diagrams.
+A simple and easy to use tool, that allows you to create ER-Diagrams.

 ## Built With